 Notice Through a Representative

-Not everyone involved in a probate or trust matter can act on their own behalf.
-Minors, incapacitated persons, and others who lack legal capacity need someone to represent their interests.
-This statute establishes that notice delivered to a representative carries the same weight as if it had been delivered directly.
+Not everyone in a probate or trust matter can act on their own behalf.
+Minors, incapacitated persons, and others who lack legal capacity need someone to represent them.

 Notice to a person who may represent and bind another person under this article has the same effect as if notice were given directly to the other person.

 A.R.S. § 14-1404(A)This rule keeps proceedings moving.
-Without it, a court might have no practical way to provide notice to someone who cannot receive or understand it on their own.
+Without it, a court might have no way to notify someone who cannot receive or understand notice.
+It applies in both informal and formal probate proceedings.

 Consent and Liability Protections

-Representatives can also give binding consent on behalf of the person they represent.
-However, the person being represented can object to the representation before the consent takes effect, which provides a safeguard against decisions made without adequate input.
+Representatives can also give binding consent for the person they represent.
+However, the person being represented can object before the consent takes effect.

 A person who receives notice on behalf of another person pursuant to this section is not liable to the other person unless the person who receives notice is grossly negligent or acts or fails to act with the intent to harm the other person.